-Applicants must submit applications through Grants.gov.
-Applicants must first register with Grants.gov in order to submit an application through Grants.gov, a "one-stop storefront" to find federal funding opportunities and apply for funding.
+Applicants must register in, and submit applications through Grants.gov, a "one-stop storefront" to find federal funding opportunities and apply for funding.
 Find complete instructions on how to register and submit an application at www.Grants.gov.
 Applicants that experience technical difficulties during this process should call the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, 24 hours a day, 7 days a week, except federal holidays.
 Registering with Grants.gov is a one-time process; however, processing delays may occur, and it can take several weeks for first-time registrants to receive confirmation and a user password.
 OJP encourages applicants to register several weeks before the application submission deadline.
 In addition, OJP urges applicants to submit applications 72 hours prior to the application due date to allow time to receive validation messages or rejection notifications from Grants.gov, and to correct in a timely fashion any problems that may have caused a rejection notification.

-Note: BJS encourages all prospective applicants to sign up for Grants.gov email notifications regarding this solicitation.
-If this solicitation is cancelled or modified, individuals who sign up with Grants.gov for email updates will be notified.
+BJS strongly encourages all prospective applicants to sign up for Grants.gov email notifications regarding this solicitation.
+If this solicitation is cancelled or modified, individuals who sign up with Grants.gov for updates will be notified.